 A revolution is taking place in terms of finely comminuted meat gels and meat-on-meat injection brines.
 In meat processing, the value of reducing particle size is a powerful technique to unlock functionality.
 This was done through meat grinders for centuries till the bowl cutter was invented.
 Later, the chopper made way for emulsifiers which is just a more effective way of reducing particle size even further.
 The latest development along this trajectory is, what I term, super-emulsifiers, able to reduce particles to microparticles.

-A micron is 1×10−6 metre or one millionth of a metre or one thousandth of a millimetre (0.001 mm), or about 0.000039 inch.
+A micron is 1×10−6 metre or one-millionth of a metre or one-thousandth of a millimetre (0.001 mm), or about 0.000039 inches.
 Microparticles are particles between 1 and 1000 μm in size.
-A bacterium is about 1 micrometer and human hair is between 17 to 181 μm.
-In 2016 I started working on a newly developed technology which reduce food particles to microparticles.
+A bacterium is about 1 micrometre and human hair is between 17 to 181 μm.
+In 2016 I started working on a newly developed technology that reduces food particles to microparticles.
 The technology is pioneered by Green Cell Technologies and they call it Dynamic Cellular Disruption (DCD).
 It is a novel process that breaks up food particles using high pressure, high speed and other physical forces without using chemicals, enzymes or blades.

 Particles are accelerated under pressure and over a very short distance to speeds of around 3 times that of sound.
 In terms of pressure, primary pressure of between 700 and 1100 bar is achieved and in the stepdown stage, pressure increases to between 10 000 and 60 000 bar.
 Particles travel through an aperture of 1000 μm and particle reduction of < 50 μm is achieved.

 Machines are available that can produce anything between 1000kg and 10 000kg per hour.

 The equipment reduces particle size to very small micronized particles (less than 50 μm) with significant benefits.

 - It increases the bioavailability – makes protein more available without denaturing.